-Check the Peace Corps box in the admissions process.
-In addition to the program application, please complete the Western Coverdell Fellowship Application found at the bottom of the page at www.western.edu/Coverdell.
+Check the Peace Corps box in the general application process and mention all fellowships of interest in your application statement.
+In addition to the graduate program application, please complete Western’s Coverdell Fellowship Application.

 June readings and distance work with a faculty mentor; August two week residency